RexManglicmot/lora_fine_tuning/README.md

 In this project, we train three separate adapters: one for electronics, one for clothing, and one for home products.
 For example, the electronics adapter learns terms like "Bluetooth connectivity issues," while the clothing adapter understands "fabric shrinkage after wash."
 Once trained, adapters can be swapped in to provide targeted classification or domain‑aware support responses.

 Business case: For companies with diverse product lines, adapters enable rapid customization for each market segment without retraining the entire model.
 This approach lowers operational costs, accelerates deployment, and improves customer satisfaction through domain‑specific accuracy.
 Businesses can prioritize critical domains first and expand coverage incrementally.

+## Dataset
+The dataset is from Kaggle and consist
+Dang, I'm doing something wrong.

 ## Metrics
 Each adapter is evaluated on its own filtered test set and compared to a zero‑shot base model.